JessicaGarson/NYU-Intro-to-Python-Spring-2018/Monday Febuary 12th/about.md

 # Monday February 12th
 For this class we're going to dive into python and learn about the building blocks of most programs.
+Slides are found [here](http://jessicagarson.com/NYU-Intro-to-Python-Feb-12).

 ## Agenda
 ### 6:30 - 6:45